City Stadium - Richmond Kickers

 City Stadium is located just off the Downtown Expressway (I-195) in Richmond.
-Simply exit the highway, drive a couple blocks, and you’re there.
-Free parking is available in a gravel lot and almost never fills up, but if worst comes to worst, ample street parking is available within walking distance of the stadium.
+Simply exit the highway, drive a couple of blocks, and you’re there.
+Free parking is available in a gravel lot and rarely fills up, but if worst comes to worst, ample street parking is available within walking distance of the stadium.
 Just make sure to obey all street signs.

 Once you enter the stadium, there is ample space to move around the concourse.
 Lines at the concession stand and food truck don’t generally get too long, but to avoid waiting on line, it’s best if you arrive early.
-There are restrooms located in both corners of the west side concourse, and are of ample size to handle even the largest crowds.
+Restrooms are located in both corners of the west side concourse and are of ample size to handle even the largest crowds.

 One thing to keep in mind when traveling to City Stadium is that many GPS apps will take you to the wrong side when you are looking for the parking lot.
 The main entrance to the parking lot is off Freeman Road, and there is also a VIP entrance off Maplewood Avenue.
 McCloy Street puts you on the wrong side of the stadium, but some apps will take you there anyway.